akvo/akvo-reporting/Documentation/tutorials/embedding_reports/Enabling_Viewing_reports_without_a_login.md

 ## Where do I find the 'Key'?

-The 'Report ID' can be found in the ReportServer under 'Reportmanager/Report Root/*ReportDirectory/ReportName/*', select the report name.
+The 'Report key' can be found in the ReportServer under 'Reportmanager/Report Root/*ReportDirectory/ReportName/*', select the report name.
 The name displayed to the right under the field 'key' is the 'Report key'.

 ![User ID location](https://raw.githubusercontent.com/akvo/akvo-reporting/master/Documentation/tutorials/embedding_reports/img/25.png?raw=true "User ID location")